 Students will initiate their application for dual enrollment courses with their high school guidance department.
 The high school guidance department will contact the College of Undergraduate Studies at CUGSAA@ucf.edu to check whether there is an established articulation agreement.
 If there is an articulation agreement, the prospective dual enrollment student will apply to be admitted to UCF.
 UCF Admissions and the high school guidance department are responsible for screening students prior to enrollment.
 If there is no articulation agreement, the school guidance counselor and the College of Undergraduate Studies at UCF will work to enter an articulation agreement.

 The parent or guardian of the student should contact the College of Undergraduate Studies at UCF (CUGSAA@ucf.edu) to enter a home education articulation agreement.
 Alongside the agreement, the parent or guardian should complete and submit a notarized Home Education Verification Form.
-Once the agreement is in place, the home education student should apply for admissions to UCF and submit required documents.
+Once the agreement is in place, the home education student should apply for admission to UCF and submit required documents.

 - Start your application by contacting your high school guidance department.